-Because earth is long enough a self-contained system, the conservation law is valid also for humankind: In the long run we cannot escape from the summary effect which we produce.
+Since the earth is a self-contained system, the conservation law also applies to humans: In the long run, we cannot escape the summative effect we create.

-As humans we can make a temporary distinction between inside and outside.
-Depending on the context, the "inside" is often enhanced to groups and nations and arbitrarily called "good" (- in contrast to the outside), because we temporarily have more information and control about the "inside".
+As humans, we can temporarily distinguish between inside and outside.
+Depending on the context, the "inside" is often upgraded to groups and nations and arbitrarily labeled "good" (as opposed to the "outside") because we temporarily have more information and control over the "inside."

-But if we look at the whole, we see that these definitions of "good" and "bad" are completely arbitrary.
-They produce a lot of contradictions and (as consequence) a senseless waste of energy and even dangerous conflicts.
-They result from restricted short-term thinking.
+But when we look at it as a whole, we see that these definitions of "good" and "bad" are completely arbitrary.
+They produce a lot of contradictions and (as a result) a senseless waste of energy and even dangerous conflicts.
+They are the result of limited short-term thinking.

 They should be most interested in harmless solutions.

-In case of a conflict it is recommendable to meet as early as possible at the truth.
+In the event of a conflict, it is advisable to get to the truth as early as possible.

-Large scale nature has a delayed long-term feedback and the facts are obvious:
+Nature on a large scale gives delayed long-term feedback, and the facts are obvious:

-If humans too late stop to destruct preconditions of human life on earth, the future of human life on earth will be severely damaged or even destroyed.
+If humans stop too late to destroy the conditions for human life on Earth, the future of human life on Earth will be severely damaged or even destroyed.